 Some of these, from Horace Silver’s “Nica’s Dream” to Monk’s “Pannonica”, are performed in this concert in the Jazz at Berlin Philharmonic series – a tribute to this extraordinary woman and her greatest protégé, Thelonious Monk.
 Given a contemporary setting by a one-time-only all-star band, Iiro Rantala, who, from his Lost Heroes to his homage to John Lennon, has always had a penchant for musical hero worship, takes centre stage on piano, as it were, in the role of Monk.
-He is joined by the former e.s.t. bassist Dan Berglund, Verneri Pohjola from Finland on trumpet, the Swedish drummer Anton Eger, and Angelika Niescier from Germany on saxophone.
+He is joined by the former e.s.t. bassist Dan Berglund, the Swedish drummer Anton Eger, and Angelika Niescier from Germany on saxophone.
 Guest star and contemporary witness is the American saxophonist and Grammy winner Ernie Watts who played with Thelonious Monk himself, and the Jazz singer Charenée Wade.
 Another guest star is the jazz singer Charenée Wade.